 Your Guide to SPF Is Here

-As you’re vacationing and spending days out in the sun, it’s more important than ever to keep your skin protected.
-So we sat down with our favorite skin care guru and SkinSpirit’s Aesthetic Director, Karen Fernandez, to get her advice.
+As you’re spending days out in the sun, it’s more important than ever to keep your skin protected.
+So we sat down with our favorite skin care guru and SkinSpirit’s Aesthetic Director, Karen Fernandez, to get her advice on what to look for in an SPF.
 Here’s what we learned.

 How to Choose the Best Sunscreen

 When choosing a sunscreen, there are a few things to consider…

 Broad Spectrum – This is the most important thing to look for when choosing an SPF, because it indicates that your sunscreen provides complete protection against both UVA and UVB rays.